dstackai/dstack/docs/quickstart.md

 !!! info "NOTE:"
     All tags within the same project repository must be unique.

-You can access the artifacts of a tag the same way as for a run, except that you have to prepend the name of the tag with a colon:
+You can access the artifacts of a tag the same way as for a run.
+Just prepend the name of the tag with a colon:

 ```shell